tensorflow/ranking/README.md

 ## Example Code

-The repository has a runing script over a dummy data set in [the LIBSVM format](https://sourceforge.net/p/lemur/wiki/RankLib%20File%20Format).
+The repository has a running script over a dummy data set in [the LIBSVM format](https://sourceforge.net/p/lemur/wiki/RankLib%20File%20Format).

-### Runing Script
+### Running Script

 1. Set up the data and directory.